Scikud/AnythingButWrappers/Efficient_RedPajama_Finetuning/README.md

 Parameter efficient fine tuning methods are a series of techniques that allow us to finetune a model without needing to finetune all of the models parameters.
 By finetuning just a subset of the model's parameters we greatly reduce the computational costs for training otherwise large scale models

-In this repos we demonstrate using LoRA [Low Rank Adapation of Large Language Models](https://arxiv.org/abs/2106.09685) on the 3B parameter RedPajama Instruct Model.
+In this repo we demonstrate using LoRA [Low Rank Adapation of Large Language Models](https://arxiv.org/abs/2106.09685) on the 3B parameter RedPajama Instruct Model.